 Dr Suleiman Wali’s Testimony on Abacha’s Death

 Wali, in the interview, said Abacha’s health was in good condition before his death.
-The doctor also dismissed the notion that the ex-military ruler ate poisoned apple served by some sex workers as he said he met no woman as of the time he arrived at the villa.
+The doctor also dismissed the notion that the ex-military ruler ate a poisoned apple served by some sex workers, as he said he met no woman at the time he arrived at the villa.[9]

 The doctors did all they could to resuscitate Abacha.
-But he was already foaming and it was at that moment they realised that the military ruler was dead.
+But he was already foaming, and it was at that moment that they realised that the military ruler was dead.

 Wali was determined to find out the cause of General Sani Abacha’s death and proposed an autopsy.
 However, the Abacha family declined, preferring a quick burial in line with Islamic rites.
 Thus, what really caused Abacha’s death would remain a mystery.
 Since no official autopsy was done, we cannot conclude whether Abacha’s death was from a heart attack or poison.